Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

     answerLabel.text = answers[randomIndex]
 }
 ```
+>
 As you can see, we override the `motionEnded(_:with:)` event and check for the `.motionShake` event.
-If triggered, we run the logic to randomly select and display an answer.
+If triggered, we run the same logic to randomly select and display an answer.

 # Keeping Things DRY